Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ### Analyze an image by domain

-After authenticating your [ComputerVisionAPI][ref_computervisionclient] client, you can analyze an image by subject domain.
+You can analyze an image by subject domain.
+Get the [list of support subject domains](#get-subject-domain-list) in order to use the correct domain name.

 ```Python
 domain = "landmarks"